Adobe Lightroom Guide

 Compare Photos in Survey Mode

-If your client handed you a large collection of similar photos for their website, the Survey Mode can help you pick the best ones.
-Simply highlight all of the photos and hit the N key on your keyboard.
+If your client handed you an extensive collection of similar photos for their website, Survey Mode could help you pick the best ones.
+Highlight all of the images and hit the N key on your keyboard.
 You’ll be able to compare them side by side and decide which ones are worth keeping.

 Make Use of Presets

 Lightroom presets allow you to significantly speed up your workflow by applying the same set of styles to each photo.
-You can find hundreds of free and paid presets online as well as create your own.
+You can find hundreds of free and paid presets online and create your own.

 If you want to be even more efficient, consider grouping presets together based on what they do.
 For example, you can group several presets together that control brightness and saturation and have a different group for presets that control sharpness, lens correction, and more.
 To group presets together, drag and drop them onto the Presets panel.